 During their final two years of secondary school, our students study the IB Diploma Programme (IBDP), a comprehensive and challenging two-year curriculum that includes coursework and leads to final examinations.
 The Diploma Programme incorporates the best elements of national systems, without being based on any one.
 Globally regarded as one of the premier High School Diploma programmes, the DP is designed for highly motivated secondary school students aged 16 to 19.

 Research reveals that universities in the UK and USA have a high regard for IB graduates, and the skills and attitudes developed.
-Our students have consistently scored above the IBDP world average and in the last five years have been accepted to over 350 leading universities around the world.
+Our students have consistently scored above the IBDP world average and in the last five years have been accepted to well over 400 leading universities around the world.

 Students select one subject from each of the six subject groups, and complete the core three requirements: the extended essay, theory of knowledge (TOK) and creativity, action and service (CAS).